-Power chords, due to the vertical alignment of the root and 5th on the 6th, 5th and 4th strings become simpler to play in double drop D tuning, especially on the acoustic guitar.
-And, as the 1st string is not included, are exactly the same as if playing in drop D.
+Power chords, due to the vertical alignment of the root and 5th on the 6th, 5th, and 4th strings become simpler to play in double drop D tuning, especially on the acoustic guitar.
+And, as the 1st string is not included, is the same as if playing in drop D.

 A simple way to approach power chords in either tuning is to memorize the major scale on the 6th D (formerly E) string as per the tab below, adding the fifth and fourth strings which include the 5th scale degree and octave higher root note.

-Adding the note two frets higher up the neck on the 3rd string adds an additional 5th and including the second string one fret higher adds an additional 5th giving the chord a much fuller sound.
+Adding the note two frets higher up the neck on the 3rd string adds an additional 5th and including the second string one fret higher adds another 5th giving the chord a much fuller sound.